 Individual counseling: Students are seen individually to mediate conflicts (may include peers), discuss problems or concerns, or address behavioral issues.
 Students may be seen up to 3 times before a parent is called.
 Of course the counselor may use her discretion to call the parent at any time to seek the parents help and support.
 Many of the issues, for example, “a peer called me a name” can be resolved with more independence by the student.
 Students may be referred by the teacher, administrator, parent or self.
 Any on-going counseling requires parent permission.

 Consultation: The counselor is always available to consult with parents, teachers, and administrators to problem solve and make recommendations how to best support the student.

 Individual Planning: New students are met with to introduce them to the school with a review of school rules and a tour of the school.
 They are given a small gift and their pictures are taken for the newcomer board.
-Each fifth grader is given an exit interview in the fourth quarter as a closure experience for elementary school.
-The students test scores and grades are reviewed and the student sets goals for middle school.
+Fifth grade students set goals for middle school.

-You can contact our school counselor, Mrs. Szczypinski, by phone at 221-0949 and select 3, or by email at Virginia.email@example.com
+You can contact our school counselor, Ms. Ashley Green, by phone at 221-0949 and select 3, or by email at firstname.lastname@example.org